JeromeParadis/red-socket/examples/chat/README.md

 This is a copy of the socket.io [chat example](https://github.com/LearnBoost/socket.io/tree/master/examples/chat) with commented modifications using red-socket

-Code commented out is old code.
+Modifications to original socket.io example commented below:

 # Server-side code